emtcir2024/emtcir2024.github.io/index.md

 ## Submissions

-Each paper must contains two to six pages (including figures, tables, proofs, appendixes, acknowledgments, and any content except references) in length, with unlimited pages for references.
+Each paper must contain two to six pages (including figures, tables, proofs, appendixes, acknowledgments, and any content except references) in length, with unlimited pages for references.
 The manuscripts must be written in English and in the PDF format.
 The paper format must follow the new ACM guidelines (e.g., using the ACM LaTeX template on Overleaf [here](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc)) with the "sigconf" option.
 The PDF files must have all non-standard fonts embedded.